 - If you have a lot of land, these types of panels are an excellent way to capture solar energy due to their cost and ease of installation.

 When there are advantages, there are also disadvantages:

-- Compared to crystalline silicon panels, the efficiency of thin-film solar cells is less than 10% (if you’ll recall, monocrystalline solar panels have efficiencies up to 22%).
+- Compared to crystalline silicon panels, the efficiency of thin-film solar cells is about 15% (if you’ll recall, monocrystalline solar panels have efficiencies ~20%).

 - These types of solar panels are not feasible for most homeowners, because most homeowners don’t have the space they’d need to install the amount of thin-film solar panels needed to power their homes.

 - Because you’ll need to install more thin-film panels over crystalline silicon models, your cost of necessary supplementary equipment (such as support structures and cables) will increase your overall costs.

 - The life expectancy of thin-film solar panels is considerably less than the 25+ years attributed to crystalline silicon panels.

 Installing a solar energy system is a big decision and a big purchase.
 And, as technology advances, more and more options are becoming available.
 Ultimately, you’ll need to consider a number of things before purchasing solar panels, though cost and space are the big ones.
 Solar panels are very costly, but they have a huge return on investment.
 And with constant advancements in renewable energy, and exponential projected increases in the use of solar panels world-wide, going solar is a smart choice.
 Just take a look at your first energy bill after installing solar panels – that will help you realize the great decision you made.